youandmedigital/craft-breadcrumb/README.md

 There is no need to worry about setting up a breadcrumb for sections and another for categories or even tags.

-For example, if you setup a Breadcrumb and your website URL looks like this:
+For example, if you setup a breadcrumb and your website URL looks like this:
 ```
 https://mysite.local/posts/categories/example-category
 ```